Riemannian Denoising Diffusion Probabilistic Models: Method

+This projection scheme can be seen as a discretization of a certain stochastic process on the manifold $\mathcal{M}$, where $\sigma^2$ corresponds to the step size~\cite{projection_diffusion}.
 The choice of $b$ will affect the final invariant distribution and the convergence rate to equilibrium of the resulting Markov chain (see Section~\ref{subsec-algo-details} for further discussion).
-There are $n-d$ constraints in Eq.~\eqref{projection} with the same number of unknown variables.
-In particular, when $\xi$ is scalar-valued, i.e.\ $n-d=1$, solving Eq.~\eqref{projection} amounts to finding a root of a (nonlinear) scalar function.
+There are $n-d$ constraints in \eqref{projection} with the same number of unknown variables.
+In particular, when $\xi$ is scalar-valued, i.e., $n-d=1$, solving \eqref{projection} amounts to finding a root of a (nonlinear) scalar function.

+Algorithm~\ref{Newton_solver} shows the details of solving the linear equations.
+Let $k_{\mathrm{iter}}$ denote the number of Newton iterations, and $C_{\xi}$ be the computational cost of evaluating $\nabla \xi$.
+The complexity of solving the linear equations in line 4 of Algorithm~\ref{Newton_solver} is $\mathcal{O}((n-d)^3)$.
+Thus, the total complexity of Newton’s method is $\mathcal{O}(k_{\mathrm{iter}}(C_{\xi} +(n-d)^3))$.
+When the step size $\sigma$ is sufficiently small, Newton's method typically converges in a few iterations.
+Therefore, the computational cost of Newton's method is primarily determined by the cost of computing $\nabla \xi$ (i.e., $C_{\xi}$) and the codimension $n-d$ of the manifold.

-While for some vectors $v$ there may be multiple solutions to Eq.~\eqref{projection}, the projected state, and hence the resulting Markov chain built on a numerical solver, is uniquely defined as long as the numerical solver finds one solution in a deterministic way.
-For example, this is the case when Newton's method is adopted with fixed initial condition $c=0$.
-To handle the case where no solution can be found for some $v$, let $\mathcal{F}_{x}^{(\sigma)}$ be the set of $v$ for which a solution can be found and denote by $\epsilon_{x}^{(\sigma)}=\mathbb{P}(v\notin \mathcal{F}_{x}^{(\sigma)})$, i.e.\ the probability that no solution can be found.
-Since $\epsilon_{x}^{(\sigma)}=0$ when $\sigma=0$ ($c=0$ is a solution for any $v$), it is natural to expect that $\epsilon_{x}^{(\sigma)}\rightarrow 0$ as $\sigma$ decreases to zero.
-That is, when $\sigma$ is small, a solution to \eqref{projection} can be found with probability close to one.
-However, we emphasize that we do not require this as an assumption in our analysis.
-We denote $\mathcal{M}_{x}^{(\sigma)}$ the set of all states in $\mathcal{M}$ that can be reached from $x$ by solving Eq.~\eqref{projection} with certain~$v\in \mathcal{F}_{x}^{(\sigma)}$.
+While for some vectors $v$ multiple solutions to \eqref{projection} may exist in theory, the projected state, and hence the resulting Markov chain built on a numerical solver, is uniquely defined as long as the numerical solver finds one solution in a deterministic way.
+For example, this is the case when Newton's method is adopted to solve \eqref{projection} with fixed initial condition $c=0$.
+When no solution can be found for some $v$, we can either resample the tangent vector $v$ or resample a new path (see Section~\ref{subsec-algo-details} for further discussion).
+Let $\mathcal{F}_{x}^{(\sigma)}$ be the set of $v$ for which a solution can be found and denote by $\epsilon_{x}^{(\sigma)}=\mathbb{P}(v\notin \mathcal{F}_{x}^{(\sigma)})$, i.e.\ the probability that no solution can be found.
+We denote $\mathcal{M}_{x}^{(\sigma)}$ the set of all states in $\mathcal{M}$ that can be reached from $x$ by solving \eqref{projection} with certain~$v\in \mathcal{F}_{x}^{(\sigma)}$.
+Notice that $\epsilon_{x}^{(\sigma)}=0$ when $\sigma=0$, because in this case $c=0$ is a solution to \eqref{projection} for any $v$.
+Therefore, it is expected that $\epsilon_{x}^{(\sigma)}\rightarrow 0$ as $\sigma$ decreases to zero.
+That is, when $\sigma$ is small, a solution to \eqref{projection} can be found with a probability that is close to one.